 R is a programming language and software environment for carrying out computations, manipulating and analyzing data, and creating various types of plots and graphics (see the R project website for more info).
 R has become the 'lingua franca of statistics' and the software of choice for analyzing data in various disciplines.
 However, for many researchers, getting up and running with R remains a hurdle due to the command-driven nature of the software.
-The purpose of this course is to lay the necessary foundation for becoming a fully proficient R user.
+The purpose of this course is to lay the necessary foundation for becoming a proficient R user.

-We start with a bit of background history on the development of R and then cover basic data structures and functions for computations and data manipulation.
-Next, we describe how to import and export data files and then delve into commands for inspecting data and obtaining summary statistics.
+We will start with a bit of background history on the development of R and then cover basic data structures and functions for computations and data manipulation.
+Next, we examine how to import and export data files and then delve into commands for inspecting data and obtaining summary statistics.
 One of the strengths of R are its powerful graphing and plotting capabilities, which we cover next.
 A variety of statistical methods for analyzing continuous, categorical, and time-to-event data (e.g., linear and logistic regression, ANOVA, Cox models) will then be discussed and their implementation in R demonstrated (emphasis here is more on the general model syntax as used in R and less on the statistical details of the various procedures).

 At first, the large number of functions and add-on packages available for R can be overwhelming for the new user.
 We therefore discuss not only commands for downloading and installing additional packages, but also strategies for finding the right tools.
 On the last day, we then cover programming structures and the generation of random data.
 In this context, we provide a gentle introduction to Monte Carlo simulations as a way of investigating the properties of statistical procedures.
 How to extend the capabilities of R with self-written functions will be described next.
 We then conclude the course with a selection of advanced and miscellaneous topics and pointers for becoming a self-sufficient R user.